101 NYC Engagement Photo Locations

 80. The Ramble Central Park

 I love taking couples to the Ramble in Central Park.
-Its a fun way of exploring and pretending like we are lost but really not.
+It’s a fun way of exploring and pretending like we are lost but not.

 81. Tribeca

-Tribeca is really a beautiful location for engagement photos.
-Most of the time its quiet and I love the red brick contrast with the cobblestone streets.
+Tribeca is a beautiful location for engagement photos.
+Most of the time, it’s quiet, and I love the red brick contrast with the cobblestone streets.

 82. Staple Street Bridge

-Staple Street Bridge area is famous for engagement photos and wedding shoots because its so raw and you can get some really great photos here.
+Staple Street Bridge area is famous for engagement photos and wedding shoots because it’s so raw, and you can get some great images here.

 83. City Hall Park

-City Hall Park is lesser-known for photoshoots unless you plan on getting married at the Marriage Bureau.
-I love how pretty the buildings are within the park.
+City Hall Park is lesser known for photoshoots unless you plan on getting married at the Marriage Bureau.
+I love how pretty the buildings are in the park.

 84. Soho

-Soho has so many beautiful cast iron buildings that makes a perfect location for engagement sessions!
+Soho has many beautiful cast-iron buildings that make a perfect location for engagement sessions!

 85. NOMO Soho Hotel

-Whether you are staying at NOMO Soho or just wanting to use their front lobby space for some pretty engagement photos, it will be a nice backdrop that is pretty recognizable!
+Whether you are staying at NOMO Soho or want to use their front lobby space for some pretty engagement photos, it will be a lovely backdrop that is recognizable!

 86. Little Italy

-Little Italy is fun for passing by and taking a couple photos in the area.
-Theres always pockets of places that have some street art on them.
+Little Italy is fun to pass by and take a couple of photos in the area.
+There are always pockets of places that have some street art on them.

 87. Williamsburg